-A few days from now 2019 will come to an end and we would step into a new year replete with possibilities and opportunities.
-While most of us are already ready with our list of resolutions to improve our physical, mental and professional well being, more often than not we leave out making financial resolutions and take unplanned wealth decisions.
+Today is the last day of 2020 ; a year that has been difficult for us on multiple fronts.
+While most of us are ready with our list of resolutions to improve our physical, mental and professional well being, more often than not we leave out making financial resolutions and take unplanned wealth decisions.
 This leads to unnecessary money drain and last-minute investments in suboptimal avenues.
 Well, it’s time to change that!
 It’s time we focus equally on our financial wellbeing and sow the seeds now for a cushioned future.
-So here are Top 5 New Year financial resolutions that you need to jot down in your reflection journal right now to make for the wealthy 2020.
+So here are Top 6 New Year financial resolutions that you need to jot down in your reflection journal right now for a wealthy 2021.
 Read on!

 In this article